Sagada woven cloth

 Sagada Weekend Market

 Travelers always have an eye for shopping.
-When we talk about shopping in Sagada, we don’t really mean shopping for Carpets in Belgium, Luxury Bags in Paris or Gold in The Arabs.
-Most of the celebrated tourist spots have a dedicated market for tourists and when in Sagada, fresh produce, household products and locally hand woven products are one of the best buys.
+When we talk about shopping in Sagada, we don’t mean shopping for Carpets in Belgium, Luxury Bags in Paris, or Gold in The Arabs.
+Most celebrated tourist spots have a dedicated market for tourists, and when in Sagada, fresh produce, household products, and locally hand-woven products are some of the best buys.

 Hand woven fabric in Sagada

-The main fun lies, in exploring the local market.
-If you want to get the real flavour and culture of the place, there’s nothing like the local shopping places.
-The Sagada weekend market in Mountain Province is one such place where all the local vendors rush in every Saturday morning, for huge purchase and selling of vegetables, cooked food as well as souvenir handicrafts.
+The main fun lies in exploring the local market.
+If you want to get the authentic flavor and culture of the place, there’s nothing like the local shopping places.
+The Sagada weekend market in Mountain Province is one such place where all the local vendors rush in every Saturday morning for huge purchases and selling of vegetables, cooked food, and souvenir handicrafts.

 Sagada Etag or smoked pork